What is Dementia?

 Approved Medications

-Different classes of medications are available for treating people with Alzheimer’s disease, but their limited effects relieve symptoms for only a temporary period.
-For dementia problems that are not cognitive or behavioral, there are limited options.
-For example, the combination of dextromethorphan and quinidine has been approved in treating “pseudobulbar affect,” an unstable emotional state, which is characterized by uncontrollable episodes of crying and/or laughing.
-Pimavanserin has been approved for treating psychosis in Parkinson’s disease.
+For dementia problems that are not cognitive or behavioral, there are limited options to treat symptoms.
+For example, the combination of dextromethorphan and quinidine has been approved in treating “pseudobulbar affect,” an unstable emotional state.
+This state is characterized by uncontrollable episodes of crying and/or laughing.

-For other behaviors such as aggression, depression, anxiety, and insomnia, many medications are used “off label,” which means that the FDA has not determined the medication to be safe and effective for treating dementia, even though some research may suggest that the medication can help, and even though the medication has been proven safe and effective for other uses.
-Antidepressants or antipsychotics are off-label treatments for depression and psychosis, respectively.
-Antidepressants sometimes help.
-Antipsychotic medications are often avoided due to their recognized side effects, risks, and limited effectiveness in this role.
+For other behaviors such as aggression, depression, anxiety, and insomnia, many medications are used “off-label.”
+This means that the FDA has not determined the medication to be safe and effective for treating dementia, even though some research may suggest that the medication can help.
+These therapies may have also been proven safe and effective in humans for other uses.

 The medications that have been approved by the FDA for Alzheimer's disease are also sometimes used to treat vascular dementia or Lewy body dementia, where they also can have mild benefits.
-Their effect on FTLD is less predictable.
+Their effect on FTD is less predictable.

 Non-Medication Treatments